hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

     end_day: which days the trip ended at
     trip_duration_minute: total duration of the trip in minutes
     start_hour: the starting time of the trip (8:00,9:00,10:00 etc)
-5. I did a run through of the data after the steps above, where I checked for the average of the trip duration.
+5. I did a quick check of the data after the steps above, where I calculated for the average of the trip duration.
 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/24ae38f7-738d-47f3-8171-04b896af9ce3)

  Then I noticed that the average is 17 minutes, despite the maximum minutes being 34,355 minutes which is approximately 23 days.
 After further checking, there were